mishahublog/BioArgo/README.md

 ## Reading single files

-After downloading the datasets in working directory.
-It could be simply readed by the function "ExtractBioArgo"
+After downloading the data-sets in working directory.
+It could be simply read by the function "ExtractBioArgo"

 ```
 Readprofile_1 <- ExtractBioArgo(bioarg = "2902092_001_20180531065847123.nc")